 4. Electrolysis

 Electrolysis is a treatment that uses electrical currents to destroy hair follicles.
-This treatment can be effective, but painful, and may need repeated multiple times.
+It can be effective but painful and may need to be repeated multiple times.

 Electrolysis passes a small electric current through a thin needle inserted into the hair follicle.
 The current destroys the follicle, resulting in permanent hair removal.
 The area of skin surrounding the treatment area may be red, swollen, or sore for a few days after the treatment.
 It is important to follow the instructions of a trained professional when undergoing electrolysis.